- There were around 4,700 new cases of liver cancer in the UK in 2012, that’s around 13 people every day.

 - Liver cancer is more common in men than in women with almost two-thirds of cases occurring in men.

-- Liver cancer is more common in older people.
-Around 8 in 10 cases are diagnosed in people aged 60 and over.
+- More than 4 in 10 (43%) of cases of bladder cancer are diagnosed in people aged 75 and over.

 - In Europe, around 63,500 new cases of liver cancer were estimated to have been diagnosed in 2012.
 The UK incidence rate is 14th lowest in Europe for males and 17th lowest for females.